-- 9.8 During the 2013 tournament, the following passes will be honored at all games where an admission is charged. - a.
+- 9.8 During the 2015 tournament, the following passes will be honored at all games where an admission is charged. - a.
 Official CIAC Baseball Pass (head varsity baseball coaches REQUEST MUST BE IN WRITING) - b.
 Principal (or designee) of participating schools with CAS membership card - c.
 CIAC baseball officials membership card - d.
-Press Card - e.
+CAAD membership card - e.
+Press Card - f.
 No other complimentary admissions will be permitted